Insurance Sector of Bangladesh – The Ultimate Guide

 Customers’ Satisfaction in Insurance

-Now-a-days policyholders want online services such as online policy issuance, online complaint submission, online claim handling as well as settlement as has already been in place in banking sector.
-Innovative marketing methods and distribution channels i.e. Bancassurace can also be introduced as the existing penetration rate indicates huge opportunity for the professional insurers.
+Nowadays policyholders want online services such as online policy issuance, online complaint submission, online claim handling as well as a settlement as has already been in place in the banking sector.
+Innovative marketing methods and distribution channels i.e. Bancassurance can also be introduced as the existing penetration rate indicates the huge opportunity for professional insurers.

 Regulatory Framework for Insurance

 In the year 2010, the Insurance Development and Regulatory Authority (IDRA), has been set up by the government, some ten months after The Insurance Development & Regulatory Act 2010 providing for such a body was passed by the Bangladeshi parliament.
 The new authority replaces the office of the Chief Controller of Insurance.

 With an eye to boosting the non-responsive life insurance sector of Bangladesh, the initiatives so far taken by the Government since the independence, has not been able to drive any radical change, other than a few steps successfully enacted in the last four year or so by IDRA, which has come into force under the auspices of the Insurance Development and Regulatory Authority Act – 2010.